 Today most of the electric loads work on AC power.
 Every electric load possess a certain amount of resistance.
 Some loads, in addition to resistance, possess capacitance or inductance.
 The total impedance offered by the load to the current flow determines how much active and reactive power it would consume.
-The concepts of active, reactive and apparent powers may be a little tricky to understand.
+The concepts of active power, reactive power and apparent powers may be a little tricky to understand.
 The below content can help you understand them.

 Active power or Real power

 Active power is the actual power dissipated or consumed by an electric load.
 It depends on the total load impedance.
 Active power is also known as True power and Real power.
 It is measured in Watts.
 Active power is denoted by the letter P.

 Active power does not produce any phase shift between current and voltage.
 Hence current and voltage are always in phase for a resistive load.

 Reactive power can be defined as an imaginary power in a capacitive or inductive load.
 It is measured in VAR (Volt ampere reactance) and denoted by the letter Q.